All Countries in the World

 ___ Reference Map of Indiana (IN)

 The region of what is today Indiana was colonized by the French in the 18th century and ceded to Britain in 1763.
 It was passed to the US twenty years later in 1783.
 The region was then part of the Northwest Territory which later became the state of Ohio and the Territory of Indiana.
-Indiana joined the Union as the 19th state on 7th November 1816.
+The first Constitution of the State of Indiana was completed and adopted 29 June 1816, Indiana joined the Union on 11th December 1816 as the 19th state.

 The state can be divided into three main geographical regions: